sunflowerit/waftlib/README.md

 When successful, now we can prepare for building Odoo:

 ```
-vi common/conf.d/odoo.conf  # Odoo config file template.
+vi common/conf.d/odoo.conf  # Take a look at odoo config file template.
 You can use ENVIRONMENT variables here.
+vi common/conf.d/override-odoo.conf  # Override odoo config variables as you like.
+You can use ENVIRONMENT variables here.
-vi .env-shared              # Shared defaults that apply for all clones of this instance
+vi .env-shared              # Take a look at shared defaults that apply for all clones of this instance, you can remove it and copy it from waftlib/templates/13.0/.env-shared and modify it as you like.
+NOTE: don't put secret variables valus in this file.
 vi .env-secret              # local overrides such as DBFILTER, PGDATABASE, PGUSER etc
 vi custom/src/repos.yaml    # https://github.com/Tecnativa/doodba#optodoocustomsrcreposyaml
 vi custom/sec/addons.yaml   # https://github.com/Tecnativa/doodba#optodoocustomsrcaddonsyaml